With more than 10,000 systems from one manufacturer installed worldwide as of 2021, the case for CO2 as a refrigerant is compelling.

 Refrigerant List

-Common Refrigerant Choices
+Common Commercial and Retail Refrigerant Choices

 CO2 has long been known to have superior thermo-dynamic properties as an approved A1 refrigerant, and unlike most synthetics such as A3 refrigerants that include propane, or B2L refrigerants that include ammonia, is non-flammable and non-toxic.
 But while the higher pressures required for its operation were long seen as a potential barrier to its wider spread acceptance, in some ways that factor actually adds up to an advantage since it allows for higher volumetric capacity which in turn allows for more compact component and system designs.
 CO2 refrigeration racks (the metal frames and various components such as compressors, receivers and heat exchangers that make up the typically single largest pieces of equipment apart from condensers) compared to similar capacity HFC racks are generally smaller.
 Likewise, comparatively less refrigerant is needed for CO2 systems.